 Where such option is not available, for example in Alcon TORIC calculator (below image), it is important to input values only in radius of curvature, to avoid a potential mismatch in K index of the online calculator and the keratometry device.

-1. Start out from radii of curvature or convert back from Ks to radii making allowance for the calibration of the source instrument,
+1. Start out from radii of curvature or convert back from Ks to radii using the K index of the device.

-2. use the keratometer index (1.3375) which the IOL formula expects to have been used during keratometry.
+2. Then reconvert to diopters from radius of curvature by using the K index (1.3375) which the IOL formula expects to have been used during keratometry.